tdixon97/reboost/docs/source/manual/hpge.rst

                     }
                 }

 This dictionary is internally converted into a python ``NamedTuple`` to make cleaner syntax.
 The named tuple for each detector is then passed as a
-``local`` dictonary to the evaulation of the operations with name "pars".
+``local`` dictionary to the evaluation of the operations with name "pars".

-In addition, for many post-processing applications it is neccesary for the processor functions to know the geometry.
+In addition, for many post-processing applications it is necessary for the processor functions to know the geometry.
 This is made possible by passing the path to the GDML file and the path to the metadata ("diodes" folder) with the *gdml* and *meta_path* arguments to build_hit.